aparihar1984/Module-1-Kickstarter-Analysis-Redo/README.md

 # An Analysis of Kickstarter Campaigns.
-## Reviewing Course Material Starting with Module 1 Redo
+## Reviewing Course Material Starting with Module 1 Redo on Microsoft Excel.
 ### Review of Microsoft Excel and Starting with GitHub, as well as increasing the number of commits to five for each project/module.